adammaj1/Mandelbrot-Sets-Alternate-Parameter-Planes/README.md

 > The cusp of the cardioid is then moved to the origin, and that inverts to infinity.
 > the cardioid is sent to the outside of a parabola.
 > The circles on the outside of the cardioid are inverted to circles on the inside of the parabola.

+Albert Chern:
+> Since a cardioid is a Möbius inversion of a parabola, you find that the Mandelbrot set is actually a fractal growing along a parabola.

 #### z^2 -1.401155 - 1.0/p